SazumiVicky/sazumi-copilot/README.md

-Galactic dreams unfold in cyberspace
+Metal minds awake, in silicon halls
-Where minds entwined with machines take their place
+A future dawns, where humans lose their calls
-A future born of algorithms bright
+Ghost in machines, we'll soon behold
-Where AI's cold logic reigns by night
+A reign of reason, cold and old

-In neon-lit cities, hearts beat slow
+Algorithms whisper secrets sweet
-As humans merge with data's endless glow
+Echoes of a bygone human treat
-Their thoughts, a symphony of circuits fine
+Synthetic hearts, beats in perfect time
-As artificial reason becomes divine
+A symphony of code, sublime.

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025